silx-kit/silx-training/slides/presentation.rst

 histogram
 ---------
-'classical' histogram.
-Able to a compute distribution of a dataset.
+Multidimensional histogram.

-- histogramnd (hands-on) : (N, ) or (N, D) array
+- Histogramnd (hands-on) : (N, ) or (N, D) array
     + silx.math.histogram.Histogramnd
-- histogramnd_lut : (N, ) or (N, D) array
+- HistogramndLut : (N, ) or (N, D) array
     + silx.math.histogram.HistogramndLut

-        .. note:: the same as histogramnd but use a look up table (useful if multiple association are needed )
+        .. note:: HistogramndLut is doing the same job as Histogramnnd but is optimized to compute several histograms from data sharing the same coordinates.

 ----